Apgoldberg1/Dex-Net-5.0/README.md

 **FC-GQ-CNN**s (Fully Convolutional Grasp Quality Neural Networks) are fully convolutional models.
 In Dex-Net 5.0 these can take in image sizes larger than 32x32 and output a heatmap of grasp confidences in one pass rather than a single value.
 A fully convolutional structure allows for faster inference over running multiple forward passes with a GQ-CNN.
 See **Performance Analysis** section for more details.

-**DexNetGQCNN** is an implementation similar to the model described in [Dex-Net 2.0](https://arxiv.org/pdf/1703.09312.pdf).
-Unlike the original implementation, it doesn't take the gripper z distance as input because this was not found to impact training.
+**DexNetBase** folllows the model described in [Dex-Net 2.0](https://arxiv.org/pdf/1703.09312.pdf).
+However, unlike the original implementation, it doesn't take the gripper z distance as input because this was not found to impact training.
 It takes only the 32x32 normalized depth images.

 **EfficientNet** uses PyTorch's efficientnet_b0 implementation with an additional linear layer and softmax.
 It slightly out performs "DexNetGQCNN" on suction (see **Performance Analysis** section).